andredewes/apim-aoai-smart-loadbalancing/README.md

-# Smart load balancing for OpenAI endpoints and Azure API Management:vertical_traffic_light::rocket::sparkles:
+# :rocket: Smart load balancing for OpenAI endpoints and Azure API Management

 One of the top challenges building OpenAI solutions in Azure is to handle and manage the limitations around [quotas](https://learn.microsoft.com/azure/ai-services/openai/quotas-limits), especially if your application needs to handle a high volume of traffic.